Unboxed-Software/solana-course/content/token22-in-the-client.md

 )
 ```

-`spl-token` also provides the `ASSOCIATED_TOKEN_PROGRAM_ID` constant which is the program ID for the Associated Token Account Program.
-If we have access to the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID` along with the mint address, we can use the ATA program ID with the wallet's public key to find the Associated Token Account.
+To re-create the ATA's address from scratch we can use the `findProgramAddressSync` function by providing the correct seeds.

 ```ts
 function findAssociatedTokenAddress(